yPhil-gh/Emulsion/README.md

 ![Emulsion](https://yphil.gitlab.io/images/emulsion-01-platform_config.png)

-For each machine, enter

 #### Games directory
 The directory where the games are stored for that platform ; Enter a path or better, use the Browse button
 #### Emulator
 The emulator for that platform.
 The name of a program installed on your machine, or the full path to an executable
 #### Emulator arguments
 The *optional* arguments for that emulator.
 Most don't need any, read on

-##### What emulator / launch arguments can I use for (insert machine / platform)?
-Consult [the Emulsion Wiki](https://gitlab.com/yphil/emulsion/-/wikis/home) to get tips on emulators and settings

 ### Controls
 #### Home